GoogleCloudDataproc/cloud-dataproc/custom-images/README.md

     the access to all cloud platform services that is granted by IAM roles.
     Note: IAM role must allow the VM instance to access GCS bucket in order to access scripts and write logs.
+*   **--extra-sources**: Additional files/directories which will be uploaded along with customization script.
+    Pass this argument as string which will evaluate to a json dictionary.
+    Read more about (sources in daisy)[https://googlecloudplatform.github.io/compute-image-tools/daisy-workflow-config-spec.html#sources]

 ### Example